TimerErTim/TimerErTim/README.typ

 = How this README works

-Using a modified version of the `reflexo-vec2svg` crate, we can embed SVG `#image(...)` elements directly into the compiled Typst document when exported as SVG itself.
+Using a modified version of the `reflexo-vec2svg` crate, we can inline SVG `#image(...)` elements directly into the SVG exported Typst document.

 #let titled-content-card(
   title: [],